FonyaBrandone/FonyaBrandone/README.md

 # 💫 About Me:
-I am  a Software Engineer, currently pursuing a Masters degree in Artificial Intelligence at Carnegie Mellon University<br>I am into Software based innovations, applied AI and Robotics research.
+I am  a Software Engineer and a graduate research assistant, currently pursuing a Masters degree in Artificial Intelligence at Carnegie Mellon University<br>I am into tech innovations, machine learning and computer vision research.
 I love coding new innovative ideas!<br>

 ## 📄 Resume
 Yes! you can download my resume.
 Let me know if you need more information.